malykhin-yuri/peano/README.md

 Python package "peano" implements regular peano fractal curves on d-dimensional cube and the algorithm for the search of minimal dilation curves.

-Code was tested on python 3.8 on Ubuntu Linux, see also the [requirements](requirements.txt).
+Code now uses modern typing syntax and requires Python 3.12+ (use the commit da691a2c2f262f559445be2d2ede70563c3ea1f1 for Python 3.8 version).
+The dependencies are listed here: [requirements](requirements.txt).
 We rely on `python-sat` module for SAT-solvers and `quicktions` module for fast `Fractions`.

 This repo is mostly frozen, only fixes will appear.